clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    This selection brings up your :guilabel:`EC2 Dashboard` menu.

 #.
 To create a new |CL| instance from the :guilabel:`EC2 Dashboard` menu,
-   select the :guilabel:`Launch Instance` button as shown in figure 2:
+   select the :guilabel:`Launch Instance` button as shown in Figure 2:

    .. figure:: figures/aws-web-2.png
       :scale: 50 %